 You’ll conduct user research, create user scenarios and personas, and build user flows.
 You’ll sketch, wireframe, prototype and test with user interviews, then present your findings to the class.
 Along the way, you will document your process and work to create a case study that will go into your real-life portfolio.
 This intensive UX class prepares you to understand the basics of user experience practice through various methodologies and real-world projects.
 It will require some work outside of class.

 - User Engagement: Conducting user interviews, creating user personas, and user scenarios

 - Concept Development: Building user flows, sketching, and wireframing

 - Iterative Process: Prototyping and testing

 - Client Engagement: Aligning with business goals and creating design recommendations

-This course is offered at our design school, Noble Desktop, in SoHo.
+This course is offered at our design school, Noble Desktop.
 View upcoming dates and register for this course directly on Noble Desktop’s website.Register at nobledesktop.com

 What You'll Learn

 - Understand user experience design practices & process